 We’ve previously discussed the advantages of enrolling in Fulfillment by Amazon, or Amazon FBA.
 With FBA shipping, you’ll offload the shipping, handling, and warehousing costs and logistics onto the experts at Amazon.
-This ensures that your customer is getting the fast and reliable shipping they expect when ordering.
+This ensures that your customers are getting the fast and reliable shipping they expect when ordering.

 Becoming part of the FBA program only requires one task on your part: getting the products into Amazon warehouses across the country.